genieincodebottle/generative-ai/genai_usecases/conversational-analytics/README.md

 ## 🔄 Development Workflow

-1. Make changes to the codebase
+1. Make changes to the codebase as per your requirement like adding SECRET_KEY, GOOGLE_API_KEY
 2. Rebuild and restart containers: `docker-compose up --build`
 3. Test your changes
-4. Commit and push to your repository

 ## 📸 Screenshots